-How to Write Your 2019 Manifesto for Mind, Body, & Soul
+How to Write Your New Year Manifesto for Mind, Body, & Soul

 By now, you’ve probably written down a list of your New Year’s Resolutions.
-But have you considered writing a 2019 Manifesto instead?
+But have you considered writing a Manifesto for the new year instead?

 A manifesto is a statement written by you that declares who you are and what you’re aiming to accomplish this year and why.
 While a manifesto looks different for everyone, your manifesto should lay out, in plain language, the core of your identity.
 It defines exactly who you want to be, in the present tense, in as much detail as possible.

-Today, we’re going to show you how to write your own New Year’s Manifesto as you step into 2019.
+Today, we’re going to show you how to write your own New Year’s Manifesto as you step into the new year.
 Let’s get started!